Novartis’ Win-Win Approach to Greener Drug Development

 I asked Jürgen how Novartis distinguishes between suppliers that are truly committed to sustainability and those that are simply talking the talk.

-Novartis requires its suppliers to meet mandatory sustainability criteria.
-For the largest carbon-emitting partners, Novartis conducts detailed one-on-one sustainability roadmap discussions.
+Novartis requires its suppliers to meet environmental sustainability criteria.
+For the largest carbon-emitting partners, Novartis conducts some detailed one-on-one sustainability roadmap discussions.
 “We discuss the specific product and process they are supplying, identify optimization opportunities, share our experience, and see how we can get suppliers on board.”

-Evaluation criteria include understanding scope 1, 2, and 3 emissions, setting ambitious targets, disclosing progress, and sharing decarbonization roadmaps.
-For specific products, Novartis asks for product carbon footprints or more comprehensive life cycle assessments, which encompass aspects such as water use, land impact, and ecotoxicity, in addition to carbon emissions.
+Evaluation criteria of suppliers include understanding scope 1, 2, and 3 emissions, setting ambitious targets, disclosing progress, and sharing decarbonization roadmaps.
+For specific products, Novartis asks for product carbon footprints or more comprehensive life cycle assessments, alongside carbon emissions and, for example, also water use, land impact, and ecotoxicity.

 Sustainable Product Design